 What can be more French than the “Soupe à l’oignon”?
 This soup was a popular dish from the 18th century and was actually seen as a poor person’s dish.
 It has now become very popular and chefs such as Alain Passard have even revisited the soup in recent years.

-The Bouillabaisse was invented by the Mediterranean fishermen based in Marseille.
-The dish is a well-seasoned soup made mainly using fresh rock fishes and mussels, some vegetables such as tomatoes, leeks, onions and garlic.
-But the fish-broth really comes to life after adding white wine, saffron, laurel (bay leaf), olive oil and the final touch, dried oranges.
+The Bouillabaisse was invented by Mediterranean fishermen based in Marseille.
+The dish is a well-seasoned soup made mainly using fresh rockfish and mussels, some vegetables such as tomatoes, leeks, onions, and garlic.
+But the fish broth really comes to life after adding white wine, saffron, laurel (bay leaf), olive oil, and the final touch, dried oranges.

-The stew typically simmers for several hours before being served in a big pot with bread aside, and then eaten together with friends and families.
+The stew typically simmers for several hours before being served in a big pot with bread.
+Enjoy together with friends and families.

 Veal Stew / Blanquette de Veau

 A veal stew is a rich French dish made with large chunks of seasoned and cooked meat.
-The stew is then thickened by the addition of egg yolks, sour cream, white wine.
-Vegetables can also be added to the preparation such as carrots, mushrooms, celery and onions.
+The stew is then thickened by the addition of egg yolks, sour cream, and white wine.
+Vegetables can also be added to the preparation such as carrots, mushrooms, celery, and onions.

-This slow-cooked meal can be accompanied with rice.
+This slow-cooked meal can be accompanied by rice.

 Basque Chicken / Poulet Basquaise

 One of the richest regions in French cuisine is the Basque country and Poulet Basquaise is just one of their delicious specialties.